antonio26548/antonio26548/README.md

 currently

-I currently learning how to use git, ios(SwiftUi), and kotlin in summer vacation I'm going to make a project with team after a week
+I currently learning how to use git, ios(SwiftUi), and kotlin in summer vacation\n I'm going to make a project with team after a week